Charles A. Nelson

 Graduate assistantships are available for full-time graduate students.
 Generally new students begin with teaching assistantships, though a number of research assistantships are also available.
 National Science Foundation (NSF) fellowships are also available.
 Fall funding for graduate applicants will be considered beginning January 15 and continue until positions are filled.
 Throughout the spring semester, we welcome applications and campus visits.

-Current physics teaching assistantships include a stipend of $23,000 for 9 months, in addition to a tuition waiver, for new doctoral students entering from a bachelor's program.
-For students transitioning from a master's program into our doctoral program the stipend will be $18,000 for 9 months in addition to a tuition waiver.
-Binghamton area living expenses are significantly less than in larger metropolitan areas.
-There is also additional summer support.
+Current physics teaching assistantships include a stipend of $23,000 for 9 months, in addition to a tuition waiver.
+Binghamton area living expenses are significantly less than those in larger metropolitan areas.
+There is additional support for summer term.

 For more detailed information, consult the University Bulletin.
 The link is provided under the Quick links in this page.

 Normally, an applicant for graduate study must have a bachelor's degree and a record that indicates a proficient level of scholarship.
 Specialization in physics or related fields at the undergraduate level is desirable but not essential for admission.
-Graduate Record Examination scores for the general and subject tests are required in evaluating applicants.
+Graduate Record Examination scores for the general tests are required in evaluating applicants.
 The physics subject test is not required but will strengthen your application.
 Potential applicants are encouraged to contact the director of graduate programs in the department for further information or for answers to specific questions about admission procedures.

 Upon completion of the PhD Program, the graduates will be able to lead efforts in acedemia and industry in the areas of condensed matter physics, applied physics and materials science.
 The graduates receive their degree having made significant contributions to advance knowledge in particular area of research.
 Courses and seminars provide necessary background in the basic principles, methods and theories of physics.
 Initial research emphases will be in the energy sciences, biophysics, and information sciences with the intent to leverage significant research infrastructure investment recently established under the Small Scale Systems Integration and Packaging Center at Binghamton University.